ayush51/tutorial/tutorial.md

 <a name="reseller information"></a>
 #### Resellers

 Resellers can create new Surfly clients, through the use of the REST API.
-You may invoice the clients directly, or let Surfly do this for you.
-The REST API allows you to manage your clients by letting you create, delete, and get information about the client.
+This allows you to manage your clients by letting you create, delete, and get information about the client.

 <a name="examples"></a>
 ### Examples use cases